 If you delete a document by mistake, you can always use the Undo option in the Quick Access toolbar.

 After deleting documents, the consecutive numbering may be off.
-To renumber documents in consecutive order again, select the Tools tab in the Document Manager, and from there the Renumber Documents option.
+To renumber documents in consecutive order, from the main menu select Documents > Renumber Documents and Quotations.

 Duplicating Documents